codekisser/codekisser.github.io/content/post/infared-light-increase-productivity.md

 ## Conclusion

-While the results may be indicitive of an increase in performance not only during infared-light therapy but also after infared-light therapy, I highly doubt the results.
+While the results may be indicative of an increase in performance not only during infrared-light therapy but also after infrared-light therapy, I highly doubt the results.
 The first problem is that I, the creator of the experiment, was the test subject.
-While I tried to go about my day as normally as possible, there may have been some subconcious bias where I wanted positive results, leading me to be more reluctant to "clock out" during weeks 2 and 3.
+While I tried to go about my day as normally as possible, there may have been some subconscious bias where I wanted positive results, leading me to be more reluctant to "clock out" during weeks 2 and 3.

 I highly implore people to wait for larger experiments before making any proper conclusions.
 In the meantime, I will continue using IR therapy because it at the very least encourages me to work more, even if there is no proper statistical basis.